1. What is the accreditation status of the ATP?

-3. How do I apply for the ATEP?
+3. How do I apply for the ATP?

 Applications are accepted and reviewed in an ongoing fashion.
 Applications are available either online or by visiting the Office of Graduate Admissions on the campus of California Baptist University.
-Completed applications must be submitted by February 1, along with all required materials (letters of recommendation, volunteer/observation verification, transcripts, essay, etc).
-Complete applications are then reviewed by the ATEP Admissions Committee and qualified applicants are invited for an on-campus or telephone interview.
-At the completion of the interview process successful applicants are notified of their selection for admission into the ATEP beginning the following semester.
+Completed applications must be submitted by January 15th, along with all required materials (letters of recommendation, volunteer/observation verification, transcripts, essay, etc).
+Complete applications are then reviewed by the ATP Admissions Committee and qualified applicants are invited for an on-campus or telephone interview.
+At the completion of the interview process successful applicants are notified of their selection for admission into the ATP beginning the following semester.

 4. How many students are accepted each year?

-CBU's ATEP will accept up to a maximum of 20 students each year.
+CBU's ATP will accept up to a maximum of 20 students each year.

 5. What if I am an out-of-state student?